About Self Chain

 Self Chain ensures that onboarding and recovery are effortless with keyless wallets that grant users complete self-custody over their assets.
 In addition, it provides automated rewards to dApps when they efficiently resolve user intent, further enhancing the user experience.
 Moreover, Self Chain incorporates Account Abstraction with MPC-TSS to provide secure signing and reduce transaction fees.
 It's a platform that redefines blockchain interaction, making it more secure and user-friendly for everyone.

-Self Chain uses proof-of-stake consensus and ground-breaking technologies of Cosmos SDK.
+Self Chain uses Delegated Proof of Stake (DPoS) consensus and ground-breaking technologies of Cosmos SDK.
 Cosmos SDK's developer-friendly environment empowers the Self Chain team to create innovative solutions tailored to the needs of non-technical investors.
 The framework offers a comprehensive set of tools, libraries, and documentation, simplifying the development process and accelerating feature implementation.

 Self Chain's Validators